FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 	additional info: SASL(-4): no mechanism available:
 ```

-This message is Active Directory telling you two things.
+This message is Active Directory telling you:

-* "Hey bonehead, provide me some credentials"
+* "Hey bonehead, provide me some credentials" in a polite way.
-* You can connect from your FusionAuth server to Active Directory
+* You can connect from your FusionAuth server to Active Directory.

 ### Configuring AWS Microsoft Managed AD